 Ph.D., B.Sc.
 (Hons.), MCIEEM, MRSB

 Alex studied Zoology at Liverpool University, graduating in 2004 with a first class honours degree.
 Following this, she went on to complete a PhD on visual constraints on bird behaviour at Cardiff University, which included research into the impact of artificial lighting on wildlife, and studied Environmental Law and Policy at Cardiff School of Lifelong Learning.
-Alex was awarded a Cardiff School of Biosciences Maximising Impact Award 2011, for taking research to a wider audience than would be normally expected and gives regular assemblies and workshops to school children on aspects of conservation and animal behaviour.
 Alex also gives lectures on European protected species to university students and advises on undergraduate and postgraduate research projects.

 As well as undertaking Preliminary Ecological Appraisals, reptile surveys and translocations, Alex is highly experienced in undertaking ornithological surveys and is a licensed bat ecologist in Wales and England.

-Maggie is responsible for the financial and administrative duties for the Company, as well as managing the office, website and host of other vitally important tasks.
-She has a strong background in HR and involved with staff recruitment and moral!
-Away from work, Maggie also works part-time as a trainee gardener.
+Maggie has a strong background in administration and HR and is responsible for the financial and administrative side of the Company, as well as managing the office, website and host of other vitally important tasks such as making the tea!

 Ian is in the early stages of a new career in ecology having gone through a change in direction from project management within the education sector.